tade8/book-catalogue/README.md

 **Book catalogue application**

-Open a terminal and navigate to the management service module
+Open a terminal and navigate to the book management service module

     cd bookmanagementservice/application